After some coercion, Slow takes her very first stage.

 “No matter what, Slow, I’m proud of you.
 Okay?”
-I nodded in numb understanding as she continued.
+I nodded in numb understanding.
 “Just go up there and close your eyes.
 If you concentrate really hard, it’s only you and me.
 Nobody else.”

-She seemed to need a response so I repeated, “You and me, nobody else.”
+She seemed to need a response so I repeated dully, “You and me, nobody else.”

 Elle smiled.
 “Yes!
-When this is over, we’ll go to the river.”
+And when this is over, we’ll go to the river.”

 They liked it!